typestyle/typestyle.github.io/src/docs/raw.md

 `)
 ```

 > Protip `csx.normalize()` uses this function internally to actually add `normalize.css`.
 More on this later.

 ## Advantages of these functions over loaders

 * Works seemlessly in a nodejs enviroment (for testing) whereas `require('./someCss.css')` does not without additional setup.
-* You still get to use JS + all our fancy mixins.
+* You still get to use JS and share variables with JS (using template strings!).
+* With `cssRule` you can also use all our (and your!) fancy mixins.

 Great.
 That covers the key TypeStyle API surface.